 In terms of looking for an apartment in Szeged (city centre, inner-Szeged and outer-Szeged areas) Erasmus have a Erasmus Accommodation WebsiteStudent Accommodation section on their website.
 And if you are looking for an apartment to buy, anywhere in Szeged, you should visit the Real Estate Hungary WebsiteReal Estate Hungary website.
 Alberlet WebsiteAlberlet is also worth a look in terms of rental property.

 It might surprise you, but long-term students often buy rather than rent because it works out cheaper - Renting a whole apartment costs €450 per month (approximately £312), so €5,400 (approximately £3,800) per year.
 Three years is €16,200 (approximately £11,250).
 One apartment can be bought for around £11,000 - £16,000, depending on its size, condition and so on.
 If they then rent out that apartment they are getting some of their money back, plus when they sell the apartment it will have gone up in value.
 This is a no-brainer for long-term medical students.

 Another thing that might surprise you is that the Novotel WebsiteNovotel hotel have a student discount scheme whereby if a student stays at their hotel for a minimum of three months they not only get a discounted room price but also get to use the hotel's WiFi, Wellness facilities and Cardio-Fitness room.
-They currently charge one student a monthly rent of 165.000 HUF per single room, around £412/€532 per month, which is not too bad if the student want something a little more than 'student digs'.
+They currently charge one student a monthly rent of 165.000 HUF per single room, around £412/€532 per month, which is not too bad if you are a student wanting something a little more than 'student digs'.